 New investors should compare platform features, trading costs, and educational resources before choosing a broker that fits their investing style.

-However, beginners who prefer a simpler trading experience may want to start with more beginner-friendly apps before transitioning to Interactive Brokers as their trading skills develop.
+However, beginners who prefer a simpler trading experience may want to start with more beginner-friendly apps before transitioning to Interactive Brokers as their trading sophistication grows.